 - set high academic standards

-- celebrate joyful learning
+- celebrated joyful learning

-- foster creativity and innovation
+- fostered creativity and innovation

-- respond to new developments in education
+- responded to new developments in education

-- respect and educate the whole child
+- respected and educated the whole child

 And they succeeded.
 Today, more than four decades later, our founders' vision of a City Country Classroom endures.
 We have grown from 14 children to 465 and from rented rooms in Rodeph Shalom Synagogue on Broad Street to our own three-building campus on S. 25th Street.